Experience

 The KBH Student Advisory Council aims to facilitate student growth and professional advancement while acting as the voice for UT students interesting in Energy.
 As a council member, I served as a representative of the KBH center and student body, engage in biannual council meetings as well as various events, including student gatherings, energy treks, and additional opportunities to advocate for student interests and concerns.

-This was a really interesting and rewarding experience for me because it opened my eyes to the intellectual diversity in the energy industry.
+This was a really interesting and rewarding experience for me because it opened my eyes to the diversity in the energy industry.
 Prior to joining the council, my understanding of the energy industry was focused on the geoscience aspects of it, but the KBH Center is more policy and business focused which has given me the opportunity to advance my understanding of the Energy Industry as a whole.

 AAEES is the American Academy of Environmental Engineers and Scientists, a professional organization dedicated to environmental engineering and science.
 As the VP of External Affairs for the University of Texas at Austin chapter, I was in charge of corporate outreach and sponsorship in addition to the general management and organization of the club.